The STDyn-SLAM: A stereo vision and semantic segmentation approach for SLAM in dynamic outdoor environments: Introduction

-In this work, we propose a method called \textit{STDyn-SLAM} for solving the problem of SLAM in dynamic outdoor environments using stereo vision \cite{8798272}.
-In Fig. \ref{fig:abstract} it is depicted a sketch of our proposal in real experiments.
-The first raw shows the input images, where a potentially dynamic object is present on the scene and is detected by a semantic segmentation neural network.
+In this work, we propose a method called \textit{STDyn-SLAM} for solving SLAM's problem in dynamic outdoor environments using stereo vision \cite{8798272}.
+Fig. \ref{fig:abstract} depicts a sketch of our proposal in real experiments.
+The first row shows the input images, where a potentially dynamic object is present on the scene and is detected by a semantic segmentation neural network.
 Fig. \ref{abstract_d} depicts the 3D reconstruction excluding dynamic objects.
-To evaluate our system, we carried out experiments in different outdoor scenes, and we qualitatively compare the 3D reconstructions taking into acount the excluding of dynamic objects.
+To evaluate our system, we carried out experiments in different outdoor scenes, and we qualitatively compare the 3D reconstructions taking into account the excluding of dynamic objects.
 We conducted experiments using sequences from KITTI Dataset, and they are compared with state-of-the-art systems.
 Furthermore, our approach is implemented in ROS, which facilitates implementations in various applications.
 Also, the STDyn-SLAM approximately works to 10 frames per second using ROS or offline from stored images.
-Further, we liberate the code, which is available in GitHub.\footnote{\underline{https://github.com/DanielaEsparza/STDyn-SLAM}} Also, a video is available on Youtube.
+Further, we publish our code been available on GitHub.\footnote{\underline{https://github.com/DanielaEsparza/STDyn-SLAM}} Also, a video is available on Youtube.

 The rest of the paper is structured as follows.
 Section \ref{Related_work} presents the related work of SLAM in dynamic environments.
 In Section \ref{Methods}, we present the main results and the algorithm STDyn-SLAM algorithm.
 Section \ref{sec:experiments} presents the real-time experiments of STDyn-SLAM in outdoor environments with moving objects; we compare our approach with state-of-art methods using the KITTI dataset.
 Finally, the conclusions and the future work are given in Section \ref{conclusion}.